LuisWinckelmann/TolkienFormer/README.md

 <h1 align="center">TolkienFormer - Textgeneration with Tolkiens Touch</h1>
   <p align="center">
-    A project exploring LSTM and Transformer-like models with with implementations in Python & Pytorch.
+    A project exploring LSTM and Transformer-like models to generate text with implementations in Python & Pytorch.
   <br />
   <a href="#results"><strong>Example Results »</strong></a>
 </p>